-Local Government Victoria (LGV) have reviewed and analysed the information available in the 79 adopted council budgets for 2017-18.
+Local Government Victoria (LGV) have reviewed and analysed the information available in the 79 adopted council budgets for 2018-19.
 Collectively, these documents set out the budgeted financial performance and position of the sector for the next financial year.
 Key points are:

-- Collectively, Victorian councils are budgeting to generate an operating surplus of \$1.3 billion in 2017-18; - The sector is budgeting to hold cash and investments worth \$3.3 billion and have borrowings of \$1.29 billion as at 30 June 2018; - Sector-wide capital works expenditure of \$2.8 billion is budgeted for 2017-18; - Councils are budgeting to employ 36,213 full time equivalent staff members at 30 June 2018; - The average general rate increase publicised by councils for the 2017-18 year is 2.1% (2.6% in 2016-17); and - Several councils sought to restructure their rates and charges revenue for 2017-18 and some faced considerable community reaction against the changes proposed.
+- Collectively, Victorian councils are budgeting to generate an operating surplus of \$1.5 billion in 2018-19; - The sector is budgeting to hold cash and investments worth \$3.8 billion and have borrowings of \$1.29 billion as at 30 June 2019; - Sector-wide capital works expenditure of \$3.12 billion is budgeted for 2018-19; - Councils are budgeting to employ 36,944 full time equivalent staff members at 30 June 2019; - The average general rate increase publicised by councils for the 2018-19 year is 2.24% (2.1% in 2017-18); and - Several councils sought to restructure their rates and charges revenue for 2018-19.
+This included the removal of a municipal charge by three councils and the introduction of waste charges by three councils. - At the beginning of 2018 China stopped the import of low quality mixed recyclable materials, including plastic, paper and cardboard.
+This policy change significantly impacted the cost to Victorian councils of providing kerbside recycling services and as a result most councils increased their waste charges for the 2018-19 year.